the-au-forml-lab/plgroup/readme.md

 **HOW IT WORKS**

 There are two available workflows.
-We use the "ranked choice voting" workflow.
+We use the **ranked choice voting** workflow.

 <p align="center">
 <img width="800" alt="workflow" src='https://raw.githubusercontent.com/the-au-forml-lab/plgroup/main/.github/assets/voting.png' />